dodinhtrung97/Zork/readme-design.txt

 	Look at <Object>: Print object description
 	Look around: Print location description
-	Map: Print map, character position and item potion is discovereed Eat <Item>: Use potion is <Item> is potion, print other message otherwise Attack <Object>: Attack an enemy
+	Map: Print map, character position and item potion is discovereed Use <Item>: Use potion is <Item> is potion, print other message otherwise Attack <Object>: Attack an enemy
-	Attack <Object> With <Item>: To attack a ghost enemy, won't deal damage if use Attack function Pick <Item>: Pick item
+	Pick <Item>: Pick item
 	Drop <Item>: Drop item
+	Equip <Equipment>: Equip item
+	Unequip <Equipment>: Unequip item

 Diagram Explanation:
 	The game will use a basic RPG setup, that is to say, all of its basic functions (described above).
 Once the user starts up the game, the program will wait for their input and continue through that process until the player either quit or finish the game.